-Tips for Traveling With Tots
+Tips for Traveling With Toddlers

 Whether you are driving over the mountains and through the woods to Grandma’s, or leaving on a jet plane to relax in a tropical paradise, when you have young ones tagging along, your “vacation” may not seem like a vacation at all.
-Whether it’s a crowded airport, a noisy car, Friday night traffic, or inclement weather, there are many creative ways you can interact with your kids to keep them occupied, and to help your vacation actually feel like one.
-Here are some tips for traveling with tots:
+Whether it’s a crowded airport, a noisy car, Friday night traffic or inclement weather, there are many creative ways you can interact with your kids to keep them occupied, and to help your vacation actually feel like one.
+Here are some tips for traveling with toddlers:

 - Musical toys.
 These will help keep your young ones content during the drive.
 One parent can even sit in back with baby and interact with the musical toy together.

 - Put your kids in the driver’s seat.
 Well, not literally.
 Set up a creative driving toy on your child’s lap.
 Show her how it’s just like the real car’s controls.
 Tell your child to turn when you turn and push buttons when you do.
 This is also a great way to teach about left and right while traveling with toddlers.

 - Search the scenery.
 Play “find-it” games when traveling with toddlers, such as the letters of the alphabet in order on road signs, or “I spy” color games.
 Use this opportunity to teach your young ones about things they’ve never seen, such as mountains, forests, snow and desert.